looeee/Responsive-animated-CSS-sprites/README.md

 2. Make sure you have included the JQuery library.
 This was made with JQuery V1.11.3 but it should work with any recent version and was tested with V2.1.3.

-3. Include the addSprite() function from the ResponsiveSprites.js file to your Javascript however you want.
+3. Include the addSprite() function from the ResponsiveSprites.js file in your Javascript however you want.

 4. Call the function like so:
 	```